ioet/ioet-feature-flag/README.md

 ```
 The flags are going to be taken from either the `production` or `staging` section depending on the `ENVIRONMENT` env variable.

-It is also possible to use other formats or providers, such as JSON or AWS AppConfig, which are documented under the "Providers" section.
+It is also possible to specify a different file location, or use other formats or providers, such as JSON or AWS AppConfig.
+This is documented under the "Providers" section.

-## Usage
+## Backend Usage

 The library may be used in an object-oriented fashion or a functional one, please check out the examples:
 - [OOP usage](./usage_examples/object_oriented_usage.md)
 - [Functional usage](./usage_examples/functional_usage.md)

+## Frontend usage
+We also support a couple of React hooks to make use of the feature flags in the frontend.
+You will need to create an endpoint that retrieves all the flags, and install the [ioet-ui-library](https://github.com/ioet/ioet-ui-library) library.
+This is documented on the [Frontend Usage Guide](./usage_examples/frontend_usage.md) page.

 ## How to release version to Production
 The release process is done locally.
 Before you start, please make sure you have permission to